-The procedure addressing EP transactions integrates all the EP principles and describes for each of them the implementation process within Societe Generale group.
+The procedure addressing EP transactions integrates all the EP principles and describes for each of them the implementation process within Societe Generale Group.

 E&S standards: in designated countries, the regulatory, permitting and public comment process requirements are considered an adequate and sufficient set of E&S standards.
 In non-designated countries, compliance with the IFC Performance Standards and World Bank EHS Guidelines is required in addition to compliance with the local applicable E&S framework.
 Sustainability issues covered are broad and include labour standards, impacts on local communities (including resettlement), impacts on indigenous populations, impact on cultural heritage, pollutions and impact on natural resources and biodiversity.

 Middle Officers are responsible for controlling that legal documentations are in line with the decisions and for the monitoring of EP clauses.
 Where relevant, they can be supported by the E&S advisory team.
 In case of material deviation to these EP clauses, Societe Generale may decide to withdraw its financing.